PennyMac Finl Svcs Inc - Asset Resilience Ratio

 About PennyMac Finl Svcs Inc

 PennyMac Financial Services, Inc., through its subsidiaries, engages in the mortgage banking and investment management activities in the United States.
 The company operates through two segments, Production and Servicing.
 The Production segment is involved in the origination, acquisition, and sale of loans.
-This segment sources residential conventional and government-insured or guaranteed mortgage… Read more
+This segment also sources residential conventional and government-insured or guaranteed mor… Read more